paliwodar/paliwodar.github.io/_posts/2016-05-01-beyond-the-buzzword-neural-networks.md

 So it really behaves like a human neural system.
 We could perceive the input parameters as readings from our body sensors, like fingertips or taste receptors.
-It is then processed by the net of neurons that is being tweaked as different impulses are received. which also happens to an artificial network during the learning process.
+It is then processed by the net of neurons that is being tweaked as different impulses are received.
+Which also happens to an artificial network during the learning process.

-We won't go into the details here.
-Hope that is easy now continue with some other sources once we understand the basics.
+We won't go into the further details here.
+Hope that is easy now to continue with some other sources once we understand the basics.
 Let's take a look however at the representation of such a network.
 It turns out it is natural to represent \\(\Theta\\) as an array of matrices -- each corresponding to different layer of the network.
 In the network above it would be: